rubecons/laptop_backup/README.md

 - Performs backups of the computer it is installed on, automatically at session start, at a fixed frequency
 - Folders/files to backup are defined in a file in project directory
 - At session start, a terminal runs the programs, and if the time between the last backup is shorter than the choosen period, then the program terminates, else checks if the harddrive is connected.
 - If the harddrive is connected, backup starts, else, a popup appears, and asks the user to connect the harddrive.
-Once the hardcrive is connected, the popup disappears automatically and backup starts
+Once the harddrive is connected, the popup disappears automatically and backup starts
 - Logs and error are stored in files (log.txt and error.txt) located in the project's directory, and renewed at every new backup
 - Aliases exist and are automatically set at installation, and allow to call the script directly
     - ***backup*** : runs backup